greyshirtguy/VICREO-Listener/README.md

 ## Usage

 Below you'll find a table of pre-installed commands that the listener will accept.
-Firt tell the program what kind of key you are going to send and than the key itself.
+First tell the program what kind of key you are going to send and than the key itself.

 | Action					| Description									| Example								|
 | --------------- | --------------------------- |-----------------------|